We talk to Imran Qureshi about his work, his Barbican exhibition and his use of Winsor & Newton’s Perylene Maroon.

 For me these two opposite things always work very well and make a strong dialogue.

-Yes, I was trained as a miniature painter at the National College of Arts, Lahore (1990-1993) and did my specialisation in the traditional technique of miniature painting.
-NCA was the only institution in the world that was offering a four year long undergraduate program in the subject.
+Yes, I was trained as a miniature painter at the National College of Arts, Lahore (1990-1993), and did my specialisation in the traditional technique of miniature painting.
+NCA was the only institution in the world that was offering a four-year-long undergraduate programme in the subject.

 This was one of the very rare or only art movements from Pakistan.

-4. For your new exhibition, Where the Shadows Are So Deep, you’ve created a series of miniature paintings and explored the theme of The Curve in this tradition – could you tell us a bit more about what inspired the collection and the journey you want to take your audience on?
+For your new exhibition, Where the Shadows are so Deep, at the Barbican’s Curve gallery, you’ve created a series of miniature paintings and explored the theme of the curve in this tradition.
+Could you tell us a bit more about what inspired the collection and the journey you want to take your audience on?

-When I visited my site, Canne, for the first time at the Barbican Centre, I was totally blown away with the scale of the curved wall.
-Everyone at the museum expected I would create a huge site-specific monumental kind of floor or wall painting with splashes of bloody red paint.
-But at the time, I thought I should take this space as a challenge not just in terms of scale but also in creating something which is completely opposite to it.
-So I came up with this idea of producing a body of work consisting of 35 miniature paintings, each depicting an idea of the presence of ‘curve’ in traditional, miniature painting landscapes.
+When I visited my site for the first time, I was totally blown away with the scale of the curved wall.
+Everyone at the museum expected I would create a huge, site-specific monumental kind of floor or wall painting with splashes of bloody red paint.
+But at the time, I thought I should take this space as a challenge, not just in terms of scale but also in creating something which is completely opposite to it.
+So I came up with this idea of producing a body of work consisting of 35 miniature paintings, each depicting an idea of the presence of “curve” in traditional, miniature painting landscapes.

-5. Finally, I can’t resist mentioning Winsor & Newton Perylene Maroon – how long did it take you to find a paint that perfectly mimics the colour of blood, and why is it important?
+Finally, I can’t resist mentioning Winsor & Newton Perylene Maroon.
+How long did it take you to find a paint that perfectly mimics the colour of blood, and why is it important?